thiemisoubhia/fomeZero/README.md

 ![Zero Hunger Logo](./src/main/resources/static/images/FOME.png)

+# 💚 The web platform has been uploaded to Render, and you can access it at https://fomezero.onrender.com/

 ## ✨ About the Project
 The **Fome Zero (Zero Hunger)** platform connects restaurants, supermarkets, and food establishments with surplus food to underprivileged communities and NGOs.
 The mission is simple: **reduce waste and feed those in need**.